No notifications

 To participate in the housing selection process, you must have a confirmed roommate match.

-If you find a roommate and confirm the match before April 18th, contact Residence Life.
-Once matched, you will have the opportunity to select a space after the priority selection period has ended.
+If you find a roommate after March 30th, contact Residence Life to match you together.
+Once matched, you will have the opportunity to select a space during priority selection with a group number at the bottom of your class list.

 Click here for the Housing Portal